Skip to main content

 A page within Undergraduate Research & Creativity

-Each year, as a recruiting and retention incentive, the UWL Admissions Office will offer 25 incoming freshmen scholars the opportunity to work side by side with a faculty member on special projects or collaborative research, related to the students' major.
-Students selected to be an Eagle Apprentice will work approximately 2-3 hours per week during each semester and receive a $1,000 stipend for their work as faculty assistants.
-If these students return as an Eagle Apprentice a second year, they will receive a $1,000 stipend for their work.
+Each year, as a recruiting and retention incentive, the UWL Admissions Office will offer 25+ incoming freshmen scholars the opportunity to work side by side with a faculty member on special projects or collaborative research related to the students' major.
+Students selected to be an Eagle Apprentice will work approximately 2-3 hours per week during each semester and receive a $1,000 scholarship for their work as undergraduate researcher assistants.
+If these students return as an Eagle Apprentice a second year, they will receive another $1,000 scholarship for their continued participation.

 Through the research, I am able to learn all about loyalty programs and other general marketing concepts.
 I never realized how much every seemingly simple marketing concept is actually affected by an uncountable amount of characteristics.
 I am now looking forward to being able to take marketing classes once I am accepted into the College of Business.